FutoRicky/linkedin-email-extractor/README.md

 ### A node web scraper to extract your linkedin connection emails

 ## Important Note
-Scraping data off of Linked in is against their [User Agreement](https://www.linkedin.com/legal/user-agreement).
+Scraping data off of LinkedIn is against their [User Agreement](https://www.linkedin.com/legal/user-agreement).
 This is purely intended for educational purposes.

 ## Why?
 LinkedIn allows you to export all of your connections' info into a csv, except for their emails.